MateoTomaszeuski/database-final-project/Readme.md

   - Ticks all players
     - Checks if a subscription needs to be paid, and if so, pays it, considering to unsubscribe them as well
     - Checks if any feature packs need to be paid, pays them, and randomly decides to pay for new packs
-    - Gets all possible games they can playy, decides how many games to play for that day, randomly gets 2x the number of random date-times and sorts them, the adds them to Games Played in that order.
+    - Gets all possible games they can play, decides how many games to play for that day, randomly gets 2x the number of random date-times and sorts them, the adds them to Games Played in that order.
     - Repeat for all players
 ```
 private tickAllPlayers() {